-College Readiness & Advancement offers students the educational support needed to make the successful transition into college.
-College Readiness and Advancement offers programs such as Upward Bound, High Equivalency Program and a variety of summer programs.
-All students who participate in any of the College Readiness and Advancement programs are expected to adhere to the rules and regulations set forth in this Catalog/Handbook.
-Additionally, specific programs may have additional policies and rules that participants must also abide by.
+Pre-College Programs offers students the educational support needed to make the successful transition into college.
+Pre-College Programs offers Upward Bound, High School Equivalency Program and a variety of summer programs.
+All students who participate in Pre-College Programs are expected to adhere to the rules and regulations set forth in this Catalog/Handbook.
+Specific programs may have additional policies and rules that participants must also abide by.